 Investing is the key to building wealth.
 If you want to learn more about how to grow your net worth and passive income by investing, you can read my article “Best Ways To Start Investing For Beginners: Investing 101.”

 As I stated earlier, investing is one of the reasons why I was able to attain financial freedom at such a young age.
-I made some good investments that was able to increase my wealth by 6-figures over a few years.
+I made some good investments that were able to increase my wealth by 6 figures over a few years.

 I also recommend you sign up for my FREE Resource Library.
 There you can find a ton of information.
 I have included some of my favorite books, podcasts, and other FREE resources to help you increase your financial education.